 Going back further in time, a couple of people who did this well were Parvati and Russell.
 Parvati was almost always in control of what was going on, and thus was able to choose her final opponents.
 The same was true of Russell on Samoa, and he made some good choices – if only he had been better at reading the jury and playing the social game, he could have capped off his strategy with a win.
 He maintained a great deal of flexibility in the early game by making alliances with just about everybody, so when the tribe leaned in a certain direction, he could either try to sway them back or cut off the target and move on to his next ally.

 Another aspect of having good flexibility is that if you see that the majority is leaning another way, make sure you’re part of that majority.
 You need to have your finger on the pulse of every member of your tribe.
+Indeed, those are the exact words Sophie used at the South Pacific reunion to describe what she was doing from the beginning.
+She told me, “I definitely felt like all the time I knew what was going on and nothing ever happened that I didn’t want to happen.
+I always felt in control of the game.”
 It’s not easy, but it will help keep you around.
 Usually it means you should do more listening than talking.

 Again I point to Parvati’s performance in Micronesia.
 When I asked her what she saw on TV that surprised her, she laughed and told me, “I knew pretty much everything that was going on all the time.
 I was very good about being everywhere at once.”
 That’s precisely what a good player needs to do.
 Each time, Parvati was the blindsider, never the blindsided.

 While the bulk of this rule deals with strategic flexibility rather than personal, it’s true in other situations as well – especially in the early game.
+As Rudy famously said in the beginning of the very first season, “I gotta fit in, not them, you know there’s more of them than there is of me.”
 For example, if your tribe wants to build a shelter in a certain way, you should just go along with them, even if you know it’s the dumbest idea ever.
 If you argue, you stick out.
 And sticking out early is a good way to get voted out early.